Skip to main content

 Bread

 I believe it is important to make it easier for the consumer to purchase food that aligns with their values, by improving transparency and providing the industry with a level playing field to promote such products.
-I understand that the majority of consumers value high standards of animal welfare but that this is not always fully reflected in what they purchase.
+I understand the majority of consumers do value high standards of animal welfare but this is not always fully reflected in what they purchase.

-As my colleague, Andrew Rosindell MP said,
+As Andrew Rosindell MP said, speaking then for the Official Opposition,

 ‘the introduction of a mandatory multi-labelling system that included the method of slaughter would allow the public to make better-informed decisions about the food they consume and give them freedom of choice.’

+I am aware religious slaughter is only permitted to be carried out in approved slaughterhouses by licensed slaughterhouse workers and is not permitted in any other place, including for personal consumption.
 Animal welfare is monitored and enforced in all approved slaughterhouses in England by Official Veterinarians of the Food Standards Agency, including the use of CCTV in all areas where live animals are present.
-This ensures that all animal welfare requirements are met so that animals are spared avoidable pain, distress or suffering.
+This aims to ensure all animal welfare requirements are met so that animals are spared avoidable pain, distress or suffering.

 You may be interested in reading the full transcript of the debate held on this issue of transparency and choice in consumer practices and I have provided the link here: